-- Securely hold down the front of the unit when the front support rod hairpins are removed. - a) Stop engine and wait for all moving parts to stop. - b) Install hairpin clips in the holes for the desired cutting height (See Figure 12).
+- ♦ Securely hold down the front of the unit when the front support rod hairpins are removed. - a) Stop engine and wait for all moving parts to stop.

 IMPORTANT: To maintain correct cutting height and rake, check the following for proper adjustment.